malishav/OSCOAP/draft-selander-ace-object-security.md

 * The size options Size1 and Size2 are duplicate, analogously to the block options.

-Specifications of new CoAP options SHALL define if the new option is duplicate and how it is processed with OSCOAP.
-New COAP options SHOULD NOT be duplicate.
+Specifications of new CoAP options SHOULD specify how they are processed with OSCOAP.
+New COAP options SHALL be encrypted and integrity protected.
+New COAP options SHOULD NOT be duplicate unless a proxy needs to read the option.
+If an option is registered as duplicate, the duplicate value SHOULD NOT be the same as the end-to-end value, unless the proxy is required by specification to be able to read the end-to-end value.

 # The COSE Object # {#sec-obj-cose}